WokLibCodeClub/Install-Python/Windows-installation/Windows-full-installation/Install-Thonny/README.md

-# Installing Atom Python editor
+# Installing Thonny Python editor

 These instructions show how to find, download and install the latest version of